-Professor Suzanne Rowe is the director of Legal Research and Writing at Oregon Law.
-She is an author of six books on legal research and edits the Legal Research Series published by Carolina Academic Press; her newest title is Federal Legal Research.
+She is an author of six books on legal research and was the founding series editor of the Legal Research Series published by Carolina Academic Press; her newest title is Federal Legal Research.
 She has written articles on the Americans with Disabilities Act and on legal writing programs and pedagogy.
 She originated a monthly column, The Legal Writer, in the Oregon State Bar Bulletin, which takes a fresh look at writing problems.

 Professor Rowe's commitment to teaching has been recognized by the law school and the university and by national organizations.
 In 2011, Professor Rowe received the Orlando J. Hollis Faculty Teaching Award.
 In 2014, she received the Thomas F. Herman Achievement Award for Excellence in Pedagogy.
 Her national awards also recognize her scholarship and her mentorship.
 She is the 2012 recipient of the Thomas F. Blackwell Award for outstanding achievement in legal writing, selected by the Association of Legal Writing Directors and the Legal Writing Institute.
 Most recently, in 2016, she was recognized by the Association of American Law Schools’ Section on Legal Writing, Reasoning, and Research.

 I do not hold office hours during the summer, so the best way to contact me is by email.
 If you need to meet, please suggest a range of times when you are available.